 The Škocjan Caves were explored throughout the 19th century.
 In order to supply Trieste with drinking water, an attempt was made to follow the underground course of the Reka River.
 The deep shafts in the Karst were explored as well as the Škocjan Caves, with explorers trying to follow the course of Reka River.
-In 1839, Ivan Svetina, an expert on wells from Trieste, undertook the latter activity and reached the third waterfall, about 150 metres from the sink in Velika dolina, in 1840.
+In 1839, Jakob Svetina, an expert on wells from Trieste, undertook the latter activity and reached the third waterfall, about 150 metres from the sink in Velika dolina, in 1840.
 The next explorations, taking place between 1851 and 1852, were led by Adolf Schmidl, with a group of Idrija miners headed by Ivan Rudolf.
 They penetrated up to half a kilometre farther, to the fourth, maybe even the sixth waterfall.
 A sudden rise of the Reka River swept away their equipment and three boats, so they were forced to end their work early.

 The beginning of systematic explorations